oneananda/AWS_Operations/Learning/018 AWS Well-Architected Tool/README.md

 - **Cost and Performance Optimization**: You receive advice on how to optimize your system's performance while minimizing unnecessary costs.
 - **Compliance with Best Practices**: Ensures your architecture aligns with AWS’s operational and security best practices.

+### Use Cases:
+- **New Workloads**: As you design new workloads, you can use the Well-Architected Tool to ensure they follow best practices from the start.
+- **Existing Workloads**: If you're managing a live workload, you can use the tool to assess its current state and make improvements based on the latest AWS best practices.
+- **Security and Compliance**: The tool helps you ensure your workloads meet security and compliance requirements, minimizing risk.